What Is a USDA Certified Biobased® Product?

 4. How Long Does It Take to Get a Product Certified?

-Providing that an applicant answers inquiries in a timely manner, the entire process of approval — application, testing and certification — usually takes 90 days to complete for the BioPreferred program.
+Providing that an applicant answers inquiries in a timely manner, the entire process of approval — application, testing and certification — usually takes 90 days to complete for the USDA BioPreferred Program.
 However, times can vary due to external factors.
 Each application is reviewed for accuracy and eligibility by UK multinational consultants Amec Foster Wheeler in partnership with the USDA.
 Outside laboratory testing for biobased contents is not accepted as a substitute for testing through the program’s protocol.

 5. Can Identical Products From the Same Company be Jointly Certified?